Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Evaluation

 The last column in Table~\ref{tab:ablation} shows the result of removing all three key components in \tool.
 Only two bugs can be detected, suggesting the criticality of the three components.
-Below we discuss the results of each variant.
+Below, we discuss the results of each variant.

-\textbf{Impact of type graph.} The \notg column in Table~\ref{tab:ablation} shows the bug-finding result after removing the type graph.
+\textbf{Impact of \wanxu{dependency graph}.} The \notg column in Table~\ref{tab:ablation} shows the bug-reachability result after removing the \wanxu{dependency graph}.
 Compared to our default \tool, \emph{none of the Critical} bugs can be detected, and the overall bug detection ratio drops from 85\% to nearly zero.
-The main reason is that without type graphs, \notg can no longer guanratee that ``Hot Potato'' objects are consumed properly and thus many functions can not be covered.
+The main reason is that without \wanxu{dependency graphs}, \notg can no longer guarantee that ``Hot Potato'' objects are consumed properly, and thus many functions can not be covered.

-\textbf{Impact of type parameters.} The \noty column in Table~\ref{tab:ablation} shows the bug-finding result after removing the support of type parameter.
+\textbf{Impact of type parameters.} The \noty column in Table~\ref{tab:ablation} shows the bug-reachability result after removing the support of type parameter.
 Compared to our default \tool, only 4 \emph{Critical} bugs can be detected, and the overall bug detection ratio drops from 85\% to 53\%.
 The reason for the bad performance is that 37\% of the functions in \dsa have at least one type parameter and thus all transactions generated by \noty can not make a valid call to them.

-\textbf{Impact of concolic executor.} The \noconcolic column in Table~\ref{tab:ablation} shows the bug-finding result after removing the concolic exector.
+\textbf{Impact of concolic executor.} The \noconcolic column in Table~\ref{tab:ablation} shows the bug-reachability result after removing the concolic executor.
 Compared to our default \tool, only 5 \emph{Critical} bugs can be detected, and the overall bug detection ratio drops from 85\% to 60\%.
 This suggests that concolic execution is crucial to exploring critical paths in smart contracts.